 Aims: The aim of this study was to assess the acute performance of the 95 µm ArterioSorb oriented poly L-lactic acid (PLLA) scaffold in comparison with the XIENCE metallic drug-eluting stent (DES) in porcine coronary arteries.

-Methods and results: In 15 nonatherosclerotic Yucatan mini pigs, ArterioSorb in 3.0/14 mm and Xience in 3.0/15 mm were implanted in 25 and 15 vessels, respectively.
+Methods and results: In 15 non-atherosclerotic Yucatan mini pigs, the ArterioSorb (3.0/14 mm) and XIENCE (3.0/15 mm) were implanted in 25 and 15 vessels, respectively.
 Acute performance was evaluated by using quantitative coronary angiography (QCA) and optical coherence tomography (OCT).
-Following three-dimensional reconstruction of coronary arteries, endothelial shear stress (ESS) was quantified using non-Newtonian steady-flow simulation.
+Following three-dimensional reconstruction of the coronary arteries, endothelial shear stress (ESS) was quantified using non-Newtonian steady-flow simulation.
 Acute recoil measured by QCA was comparable in the two arms.
 Post-procedural flow and scaffold/stent area by OCT did not differ between the two devices.
-ESS post-procedure was comparable between ArterioSorb and Xience (2.21±1.97 vs. 2.25±1.71 Pa, p=0.314).
+ESS post procedure was comparable between ArterioSorb and XIENCE (2.21±1.97 vs 2.25±1.71 Pa, p=0.314).

-Conclusions: Acute recoil, luminal dimensions and ESS in ArterioSorb oriented-PLLA scaffold with thin struts of 95 µm were comparable to Xience metallic DES.
+Conclusions: Acute recoil, luminal dimensions and ESS in the ArterioSorb oriented PLLA scaffold with thin struts of 95 µm were comparable to those in the XIENCE metallic DES.